fadel221/fadel221/README.md

 ---

+### 📝 About Me
+I am a passionate software developer with a strong interest in building scalable and efficient applications.
+With experience in multiple programming languages and frameworks, I enjoy solving complex problems and continuously learning new technologies.
+Whether it's developing mobile apps, web applications, or backend services, I thrive on creating innovative solutions that make an impact.

+---

 ### 🔧 Technologies & Tools
 - **Programming Languages**: Dart, JavaScript, PHP, SQL, Java, C
 - **Frameworks**: Flutter, Angular, React, Symfony, NextJS